 - Ontario – Ontario Lottery and Gaming Corporation

 - Prince Edward Island – Prince Edward Island Lotteries Commission

 Most of these gaming authorities offer casino games on their own gambling portals.
-But, the quality of promotions and games available are often somewhat lacking in comparison with offshore sites.
+But, the quality of promotions and games available are often somewhat lacking compared to offshore sites.

 According to the gambling law, companies aren’t allowed to operate any online casinos in the country.
 So, most gaming servers are located on the Kahnawake native reserve, which is still the territory of Canada.
 Yes, the details of these laws are complex.

 As mentioned before, plenty of offshore casino sites are open, with the list growing rapidly.
 The most trusted offshore sites are licensed by the MGA, the Gibraltar and Cyprus Gambling Commissions, and the UKGC, which supports online gaming for players in Canada.